The AURORA Survey: Constraining Chemical Enrichment Pathways at Cosmic Noon with Argon Abundances: Argon and Oxygen Abundances

 where $R_{obs,i}$ is the observed line ratio for the $i-$th chosen strong-line tracer, $R_{cal,i}(x)$ is the $i-$th calibrated line ratio as a function of the oxygen abundance $x = 12.0+\log(\mathrm{O/H}) - 8.0$, $\sigma_{obs,i}$ is the observed error in the strong-line tracer, and $\sigma_{int, i}$ is the intrinsic scatter of the calibrated line ratio.
 This intrinsic scatter arises from variations in local gas and ionization conditions at fixed oxygen abundances, which impact the accuracy of empirical calibrations if unaccounted for \citep{Sanders2025}.
 Following \citet{Sanders2021}, we use the O3, Ne3O2, and O32 ratios as our independent tracers of total oxygen abundance, defined hereafter as

 These strong line ratios were also used to determine the oxygen abundances of the individual galaxies for uniformity.
 Where applicable, these calibrated metallicity values can be compared to directly determined oxygen abundances (see Table \ref{tab:table}).
 Of the 29 galaxies with $3\sigma$ detections of $\mathrm{[ArIII]}\lambda7137$ and a direct-method oxygen abundance, the median offset between calibrated and direct method abundances is $0.001\pm0.167$ (where the reported error here is the standard deviation of the offsets), suggesting the calibrated values as a whole agree with the direct-method values, and very little systematic offset exists between them.
 The large differences observed in individual points can be attributed to the large intrinsic scatter inherent to any empirical metallicity calibration.
+Such conclusions are common among empirical metallicity calibrations for various galactic environments \citep[e.g.,][]{PerezMontero2005, Pilyugin2016, Curti2017}, and this inherent scatter ultimately does not invalidate their ability to describe broad chemical trends in star-forming galaxies.